Microck/old_MercariSpy/README.md

     *   **Wait & Scrape:** Waits for the item container (`#item-grid`) to be present and then finds all item cards (`<li>`) within it.
     *   **Extract Data:** For each item card, it attempts to extract the link, ID, title, price (JPY), and image URL by finding specific elements *within* the card using CSS selectors.
 It includes fallbacks for robustness.
     *   **Currency Conversion:** Converts the extracted JPY price to EUR.
+    *   **Image Analysis (Optional): If FILTER_WHITE_BACKGROUNDS is true and an image URL was found, downloads the image and analyzes border pixels.
+If deemed likely white background, the item is skipped.
     *   **Take Screenshot:** Captures a screenshot of the individual item card.
 4.  **Comparison:** Compares the IDs of extracted items against the list of known product IDs for that query stored in `mercari_known_products.json`.
 5.  **Alerting:** If new item IDs are found: